cremedelacremetop/cremedelacreme/README.md

 Analyzing Top free and Top Selling only  | Analyzing Top free and Top Selling only
 ![](/images/TLO_top_LOCF_NEdit.png) |![](/images/TLO_top_MOF_NEdit.png)

 When we compared each pair of distributions with the respective comparisons, we found that all were different.
 These results are presented in the next table.
-It is worth mention that for the imputed data and not imputed data we obtain the same results.

   Comparision | H0 rejected | Cliff's delta size
 :-----------------:|:-----------------:|:-----------------: